-The Loreto area is also considered by anthropologists to be the oldest human settlement on the Baja Peninsula.
+Anthropologists believe the Loreto area to be the oldest human settlement on the Baja Peninsula.
 Indigenous cultures thrived here due to plentiful water and food.
-In 1697 Jesuit Juan María Salvatierra established the peninsula’s first permanent mission at this modest port some 135km south of Mulegé.
+In 1697 Jesuit Juan María Salvatierra established the peninsula’s first permanent mission at this modest port backed by soaring mountains.